Anxiety Counselling SG

 For example, someone with social anxiety may learn therapeutic DBT tools and focus on conversations and their bodily reactions instead of worrying about other people’s perceptions.

-Some of the other DBT tools include distress tolerance and emotional regulation.
-Through these methods, people learn to accept and overcome distressing emotions without resorting to unhelpful actions or maladaptive behaviours (eg rash driving or consuming excessive alcohol).
+Through these methods taught in counselling for anxiety, people learn to accept and overcome distressing emotions without relying on maladaptive behaviours (eg rash driving or consuming excessive alcohol).

 4. Acceptance and Commitment Therapy